Huijun-Liu/7005/README.md

-# 7005 my data is in the tag
+# 7005 my midterm test data is in the tag part.
+Thank you!